Simulation Control#

 Important

 Lethe saves the simulation results in the Paraview format: .vtu for one iteration, and .pvd files linking all iterations together.
-Use the open-source Software Paraview to visualize them.
+Use the open-source software Paraview to visualize them.

 • output control: control for the output of the simulation results.
 The available options are: